 The COABA Public Policy Committee (PPC) works under the direction of the COABA Executive Board.
 The PPC facilitates actions with key Colorado state decision-makers including the state legislature and other governmental bodies, as well as other practitioner and parenting advocacy organizations to recommend policy, legislative, and regulatory solutions.
 The PPC also arranges trainings on issues relevant to our membership (e.g., billing codes and issues, legal issues).

-Initiatives to date include provision of ABA CPT Code Training by Jeanna Mitton, planning for an Autism Law Workshop by the Autism Law Resource Center (Dan Unumb and Tim Courtney), and general discussions on regulatory practices of behavior analysis in Colorado.
+Initiatives to date include provision of ABA CPT Code Training by Jeanna Mitton, planning for an Autism Law Workshop by the Autism Law Resource Center (Dan Unumb and Tim Courtney), submitting and managing the Sunrise Application for licensure consideration, intimately supporting HB20-1058 on ABA in Schools, and general discussions on regulatory practices of behavior analysis in Colorado.

 Behavior analysts and behavior technicians DO NOT need to be registered as psychotherapists to practice behavior analysis in Colorado.
 Those who are additionally engaging in practices that could be defined as psychotherapy, however, would need to pursue psychotherapy registration.
 Please see the recent post with this information from the Colorado State Board of Registered Psychotherapists.